 - Ticket: Free entrance.

 Much of the Emilia Romagna region is an easy day trip from Bologna.
 Unfortunately, we stayed only two days in Bologna, so we didn’t get the chance to plan a day trip.
 But I find the region very fascinating so we are definitely planning a second visit, maybe when our son is older so he can appreciate more his trip.

 One of the very first cities I would visit from Bologna is Ravenna, home to several gorgeous sacred mosaics enlisted as UNESCO heritage sites.
 Although Ravenna is often a day trip from Bologna, I would probably stay longer to see more historical landmarks.

-To merge all the experiences the Emilia Romagna region is famous for, you can also take a tour that merges food tradition, sports cars, and Italy’s most famous Opera singer, late Luciano Pavarotti in a day trip to Modena.
+To merge all the experiences the Emilia Romagna region is famous for, you can also take a tour that blends food traditions, sports cars, and Italy’s most famous Opera singer, the late Luciano Pavarotti on a day trip to Modena.